r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ![msf-auxiliarys](http://i.cubeupload.com/qOUGPr.png)
-Adding msf/core require will include all the functionalitys from the core library. the framework’s core library is the low-level interface that provides the required functionality for interacting with exploit modules, sessions, plugins, post modules, etc. This line alone gives us access to over 6,000+ different functions.
+Adding msf/core require will include all the functionalitys from the core library. the framework’s core library is the low-level interface that provides the required functionality for interacting with exploit modules, sessions, plugins, post modules, etc.<br /> This line alone gives us access to over 6,000+ different functions.

 <br />

 #### Module class name and rank
 ![msf-auxiliarys](http://i.cubeupload.com/ETlv6v.png)
-we begin defining the class and inherit from Msf::Post.
+we begin defining the **class** and inherit from Msf::Post.
 Metasploit post modules are special in that they aren’t necessarily exploits that feature a payload.
 Instead, they can be considered as reconnaissance tools.
 This includes tools like port scanners, fuzzers, service fingerprinters, enumeration, information gathering, etc.

-Every exploit module has been assigned a rank based on its potential impact to the target system.<br />
+Rank = Every exploit module has been assigned a rank based on its potential impact to the target system.<br />
 Metasploit ranking: https://github.com/rapid7/metasploit-framework/wiki/Exploit-Ranking

 <br />